Stigma, Discrimination & Injecting Drug use

 The module identifies personal strategies health care workers can implement to reduce stigma and discrimination directed at people who inject drugs, and to build better therapeutic relationships.

 A certificate is issued on completion.

-- Iidentify personal strategies to implement that will build better therapeutic relationships with people who inject drugs, for improved health outcomes.
+- identify personal strategies to implement that will build better therapeutic relationships with people who inject drugs, for improved health outcomes.

-The course is designed for all NSW Health Staff and may qualify for up to 0.6 hrs of Continuous Professional Development
+This course is applicable for all NSW Health Staff and may qualify for up to 0.6 hrs of Continuous Professional Development.